nobodyscripts/LeafBlowerScript/Readme.md

 after exiting with F5.

-F6: Borbventure farming - Defaults to farming purple juice, nature gems and white dices (configure in config.ahk).
+F6: Borbventure farming - Defaults to farming purple juice, nature gems and white dices (configure in UserSettings.ini).
 Set if you own the borb dlc otherwise it will ignore the first two slots being unfilled.
 Doesn't scroll so there may be some pauses.
 Scrolling will interupt, requires to be at the top of the panel.

 F7: Claw machine pumpkin farmer - Tries to identify the pumpkin and use the hook to grab it, will miss some due to other items and sometimes doesn't grab things on the first pass.

-F8: Green Flame/SoulSeeker farmer - Set how many of each to kill in the config.ahk, will cycle and use violins to farm that amount as well as resetting SoulSeeker.
+F8: Green Flame/SoulSeeker farmer - Set how many of each to kill in the UserSettings.ini, will cycle and use violins to farm that amount as well as resetting SoulSeeker.

 F9: Normal boss farmer - Doesn't select a zone, sit in the area you want to farm and it'll spam violins when the timers up.
 If kill numbers look off see settings